 Louis Cypher is about when the villain of a work is revealed to be Satan in disguise, but it's sometimes used for any case where the villain is Satan.
 More rarely, it's used to refer to any incrediby obvious alius.

-The key trait of a MacGuffin is that it can be anything and whatever qualities it has are irrelevant to the story.
+A MacGuffin is an interchangeablePlot Device.
+The key trait of a MacGuffin is that it can be anything, and whatever qualities it has are irrelevant to the story.
 Lots of people ignore that specification and include any item that drives the story, or even items people happen to fight over, when fighting over something has nothing to do with the definition.
+If the Plot Device could not be replaced with some other item without altering the plot, then it isn't a MacGuffin.
+This is an especially confusing one, as some tropes with "MacGuffin" in the title do not refer to actual MacGuffins.

 Magnificent Bastard.
 Doesn't help that the definition was so vague in the first place; however, efforts to nail down a concrete definition have done little to stem the flood.
 (It also doesn't help that the Trope Namer, Erwin Rommel, is actually a Worthy Opponent.)